How to Ship Furniture Across Country

 Pack your furniture

 Use thicker cardboards for reinforcement where necessary, and you can use a crate, or a double box when you are protecting a much heavier item like your furniture.
 Use bubble wraps or form to cover delicate areas that may easily get damaged.
-If you have any pieces of the furniture in the box, get cushioning materials to surround them and fill the empty areas in the box for added safety.
+If you have any pieces of furniture in the box, get cushioning materials to surround them and fill the empty areas in the box for added safety.
 If your shipment weighs over 70 pounds, you can attach a heavy package caution sticker.
 Proper packaging of your furniture will go a long way in preserving your furniture while it is in transit to your preferred location.

 Choose a cross country mover

-Once you have decided on the cross country company you want to engage, now is the time for effective communication.
+Once you have decided on the cross country company you want to engage in, now is the time for effective communication.
 Make sure you liaise with them for the best possible way to get your furniture delivered to your preferred destination.
 Ask as many questions as possible and get all your doubts cleared.
 Open all lines of communication on your move day, so that your movers can reach you in case they run into any difficulty, traffic, or have other issues they run into as they may need your attention to get the issues resolved.

 What’s the cheapest way to ship furniture cross country?